ContextLab/quail/README.md

 - Convenience functions for loading in data
 - Automatically parse speech data (audio files) using wrappers for the Google Cloud Speech to Text API

+The intended user of this toolbox is a memory researcher who seeks an easy way to analyze and visualize data from free recall psychology experiments.

 The toolbox name is inspired by Douglas Quail, the main character from the Philip K. Dick short story [_We Can Remember It for You Wholesale_](https://en.wikipedia.org/wiki/We_Can_Remember_It_for_You_Wholesale) (the inspiration for the film [_Total Recall_](https://en.wikipedia.org/wiki/Total_Recall_(1990_film))).

 <h2>Try it!</h2>